 The National Highway Traffic Safety Administration (NHTSA) recently released a campaign touting that “buzzed driving is drunk driving.”
 These public service announcements are aimed at increasing awareness, but they can also serve to further confuse the issue.

-The term "buzzed" generally refers to being under the influence of alcohol, but not to the extent of being "drunk" or "intoxicated."
-People also often use the word "tipsy" to describe this state.
-There are no technical definitions or official standards for what it means to be "buzzed" or "drunk."
+"Buzzed" generally refers to being under the influence of alcohol, but not to the extent of being "drunk" or "intoxicated."
+While there are no official standards for what it means to be "buzzed" versus "drunk," the legal definition of DUI remains the same and depends on a person's blood alcohol concentration.

-It is illegal to drive with a blood alcohol (BAC) content at or above:
+It is illegal to drive with a blood alcohol concentration (BAC) at or above:

 - .08% for drivers older than 21